 If you are someone with a global lifestyle or mindset, you probably have heard of Estonian e-Residency (the pioneer of e-residency programs).
 Don’t worry if you haven’t—you’ll find everything you need to know about it in our Estonian e-Residency guide.
 In short, it gives you a digital identity and access to lots of Estonian government services, including founding and running a company.
 Currently, every one in six new companies registered in Estonia has been founded by e-residents.

 But let’s take a step back—why would you want a company in Estonia in the first place.
 “It’s the country next to Russia, right?
-Or was it Russian that people speak there…?
+Or was it Russian that people speak in there…?
 And the capital is Riga, isn’t it?”
-These are the questions I normally get about Estonia.
+These are the questions I normally get about Estonia .
+Let’s set the record straight—the capital is Tallinn and Estonians speak Estonian (which is similar to Finnish and nothing like Russian).
+And yes, it is situated right next to Russia (along with 13 other countries ).

 Estonia is still somewhat of a well-kept secret, but having a company based there is a huge advantage as 99% of government services are digital.
 This means you can get by without unwanted travel, long queues, and menial paperwork.
 For example, you can incorporate a business in just a couple of hours entirely online.

-The Estonian business environment is very transparent and thriving, boasting the most unicorns per capita worldwide.
-It also has the world’s best tax system (ranked number 1 seven years in a row).
+The Estonian business environment is very transparent and thriving, boasting the most unicorn per capita worldwide (some of the best-known startups are Wise, Bolt, Pipedrive, Veriff, etc).
+It also has the world’s best tax system (ranked number 1 eight years in a row).
 One unique feature is that Estonian companies aren’t required to pay corporate income or capital gains tax if the revenue stays within the company.
-That means you will be able to reinvest it into your business (or financial markets, real estate, etc.) with your pretax money.
+That means you will be able to reinvest it into your business (or financial markets, real estate, etc) with your pre-tax money.
 This will also allow you to take full advantage of compound interest—often called the 8th world wonder—when building a nest egg for your retirement.
 For ideas, how to do that, check out our retirement savings and investment guide.

 I could go on singing praises about Estonia’s business environment, but I’ll leave something for you to discover as well .